Extended affine Weyl groups of BCD type, Frobenius manifolds and their Landau-Ginzburg superpotentials: Frobenius manifold structures on the orbit space of

-0.3 cm {\bf Acknowledgments.} The research of B.D. is partially supported by PRIN 2010-11 Grant Geometric and analytic theory of Hamiltonian systems in finite and infinite dimensions¡± of Italian Ministry of Universities and Researches.
-The research of Y.Z. is partially supported by {NSFC (No.11171176, No.11371214, No.11471182). }The research of D.Z. is partially supported by NCET-13-0550 and NSFC (No.11271345, No.11371338) and the Fundamental Research Funds for the Central Universities.
-The authors thank Si-Qi Liu for his help on the proof of the lemma \ref{lem3.1}.
+0.3 cm {\bf Acknowledgements.} The authors are grateful to the referee for very careful reading of the manuscript and many valuable suggestions.
+They thank Si-Qi Liu for his help on the proof of the lemma \ref{lem3.1}.
+The research of Y.Z. is partially supported by {NSFC (No.11171176, No.11371214, No.11471182). } The research of D.Z. is partially supported by NSFC (No.11671371, No.11871446) and Wu Wen-Tsun Key Laboratory of Mathematics, USTC, CAS.